+Options

-Options: Select one option from each group
+Students elect one option from each group:

-Group A (Individuals & Societies):
+- Humanities (IGCSE)

-- Economics
+- o Economics

 - History

-- Environmental Management
+- o Environmental Management

-Group B - BTEC Internationals

-(Arts/Technology):
+- The Arts (BTEC)

 - Art and Design

-- Creative Media
+- o Creative Media

+- o Informational Technology

-- Performing Arts
+- o Performing Arts

-- Music
+- o Music

 Please note that, while we strive to meet the preferences of students, the final range of options on offer will depend on overall uptake of courses.
-For this reason, students are advised to nominate a second choice in both Group A and B.
+For this reason, students are advised to nominate a second choice in each category.